Numbers 4: Lessons from the Duties Given to the Levite Clans for Being Part of God’s Holy Priesthood

 3. Be Ready to Explain the Hope within You.
 Nu.
 4:9-11.

 • Sin has caused separation (the animal skins).
 The lampstand, along with the other holy items, had to be covered from the eyes of the laypersons who could not look upon God (Nu.
 4:9).
 Sin has also separated us from God: “But your iniquities have made a separation between you and your God . . .”
 (Is.
 59:2(a)).
 God has looked down from heaven and observed that not one person is holy and without sin: “[I]t is written, ‘There is none righteous, not even one; there is no one who understands, no one who seeks God.”’
 (Rom.
 3:10-11). “[T]here is no one who does good.”
 (Ps.
 14:1; 53:1).
 “Do not bring your servant into judgment, for no one living is righteous before you.”
 (Ps.
 143:2).
 “If we claim to be without sin, we deceive ourselves and the truth is not in us.”
 (1 Jo.
 1:8).
-Yet, this is not what God intended.
+But this is not what God intended.
 Jesus explained that a lampstand should not be hidden.
 It should instead give light to those around it (Matt.
 5:15).
 Jesus was the light of the world who enlightens every person.
-Yet, the world did not know Him (Jo.
+But the world did not know Him (Jo.
 1:10).
 Indeed, people turned away from the light because they loved darkness (Jo.
 3:19-20).
 Today, the light of Jesus burns from within us because the temple of the Spirit now lies within us (Matt.
 5:16; 1 Cor.
 3:16).
-Is the light of Christ visible to others through your actions?
+Is the light of Jesus visible to others through your actions?

-• Christ died for everyone’s sins (the scarlet cloth).
+• Jesus died for everyone’s sins (the scarlet cloth).
 The priests covered the holy items with a scarlet cloth (Nu.
 4:8).
 The scarlet symbolized Jesus’ blood (Rev. 7:14; Heb.
 9:14; 1 Jo.
 1:7).
-Only the blood of Christ can save you from judgment: “And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved.”
+Only the blood of Jesus can save you from judgment: “And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved.”
 (Acts 4:12).
 The shedding of His blood at the altar symbolized the exchanging of His life for yours (Lev.
 17:11; Heb.
 9:22).
 “God presented Him as a sacrifice of atonement, through faith in His blood.”
 (Rom.
 3:25).
 “Christ redeemed us from the curse of the law by becoming a curse for us, . . .”
 (Gal.
 3:13).
-If you could get to heaven because of your good works, Christ’s death on the cross was unnecessary (Gal.
+If you could get to heaven because of your good works, Jesus’ death on the cross was unnecessary (Gal.
 2:21).
 If you accept this truth, what are you doing with your life to thank Him?
 (Rom.
 12:1).

 • Jesus is the Messiah and God.
 The golden altar and holy items were also covered by a blue cloth (Nu.
 4:11).
 Blue symbolized the color of heaven.
 In order to see the holy light of God, a seeker must understand that their sins have separated them from God and that Jesus died to reconcile man with God.
 This is not something that a mere human could do.
 Jesus stated that He was not just a prophet.
 He revealed that He is also God (Jo.
 8:58-9; 10:30-33).
 Many of His names confirm His divinity: He is the “Lord of All” (Acts.
 10:36).
 He is the King of Glory (1 Tim.
 1:17).
 He is also the King Eternal (1 Tim.
 1:17).
 He is the Creator (1 Pet.
 4:19).
 He was also called “Emmanuel”, which means “God is with us” (Is.
 7:14; Matt.
 1:23).
 He is the “firstborn,” which means the preeminent one (Ro.
 8:29; Col. 1:15; Rev. 1:5).
 He is the only begotten son (Jo.
 1:18).
 He is the “highest” (Lk.
 1:76).
 He is the image of God (2 Cor.
 4:4; Heb.
 1:3).
 He is also the gift of God (Jo.
 4:10).
 He is also the “Word” of God who became flesh (Jo.
 1:1, 14; Rev. 19:13).
 He is described as omnipresent (Matt.
 28:20), omniscient (Jo.
 16:30), omnipotent (Matt.
 28:18), and the holy one (Acts 2:27; 3:14).
 He is our “all in all” (Col. 3:11) and the “heir of all things” (Heb.
 1:2).
 He is the “ancient of days” (Dan.
 7:9).
 He is also the author of our peace (1 Cor.
 14:33).
 He is the author of our faith (Heb.
 12:2).
 He is our Lord Jesus Christ (1 Cor.
 15:57).
 He is the power of God (1 Cor.
 1:24).
 He is the Radiance of God’s Glory (Heb.
 1:3).
 He is potentate (the supreme power) (1 Tim.
 6:15).
 He is the Lord of Glory (1 Cor.
 2:8).
 He is the Lord of Lords (1 Tim.
 6:15).
 He is the Lord of Harvest (Matt.
 9:38).
 He is the Lord of Righteousness (Jer.
 23:6).
 He is Love (1 Jo.
 4:8).
 He is the Majesty on High (Heb.
 1:3).
 He is the Alpha and the Omega (Rev. 22:13).
 He is also the “beginning” and the “end” (Rev. 21:6).
 A person who denies His divinity before mankind and is warned that Jesus will deny him before the kingdom of Heaven (Matt.
 10:32-33).
 Is Jesus Lord over every part of your life?
 Or, is He only Lord while you are in church?